quintype/developers/story-groups.md

 ---
 # Story Groups

 *story-group* is the most important parameter to the stories API.
 This parameter indicates which set of stories you'd like to fetch.
-Currently, the story group can either be *top*, or *stack-{{id}}*, corresponding to top stories and stacks respectively.
+Currently, the story group can either be *top*, or *stack-\{{id}}*, corresponding to top stories and stacks respectively.

 Story groups that are backed by a sorter can be sorted by